A sexually transmitted infection (STI) causes lesions in the anal and genital regions.

 The skin lesion progresses through three stages:

 In the second stage of the disease, the bacteria begin to erode the skin.
 Once this happens, the affected person will develop superficial ulcers that extend from the genitals and the anus to the thighs and the lower abdomen (inguinal area), realizing that the perimeters of the ulcers are coated with granulation tissue.
-The bad smell can also accompany the ulcers.
+The foul smell can also accompany the ulcers.

 When the inguinal granuloma progresses to the third stage, the ulcers become scar tissue.

 It can be challenging to detect in the early stages since the initial lesions can not be observed.
 If the ulcers do not heal after a prolonged period, your doctor may order a skin biopsy on the occurring lesions.
 When you have a biopsy, the doctor will remove a small ulcer area with a circular blade.
 Once removed, the sample will be analyzed for the presence of bacteria (Klebsiella granulomatous).
 It may also be possible to detect bacteria by scraping the affected part.

 At risk is someone who has sexual contact with people from tropical and subtropical regions where the disease is most prevalent.
 Men are twice as likely to contract it as women.
 As a result, homosexual men have a greater chance of contracting inguinal granuloma.

 It can be treated with antibiotics such as Tetracycline, Erythromycin, Streptomycin, and Ampicillin.
 Most of these medications are prescribed for three weeks, and early treatment is recommended to prevent the appearance of permanent scars and swelling in the genital, anal, and inguinal areas.